FifeXLtd/compactMediaPlayer/README.md

     sudo /home/pi/install.sh   # execute script
     # the script will reboot system once everything has complete

 The Raspberry Pi will now reboot.
-Please keep in my if you have a USB attached, it will reboot twice so please be patient.
+Please keep in my if you have a USB attached, it will reboot twice (as it is unregistered) so please be patient.

 Attach a button to GPIO 17 to start video play, and use GPIO 24 to exit (you can only exit in thumbnail mode).